 require a change to the type of Credit Support provided; and/or

-require an increase to the level of Credit Support.
+require an increase in the level of Credit Support.

 Where First Gas makes a claim against any Credit Support, the Interconnected Party must procure replacement Credit Support within 10 Business Days so that the Credit Support requirements set out in section 10.1 continue to be met.